 There are obviously already some courses and communities that have earned multiple “best” distinctions over the years, but as the grand opening of this Ron Kirby design finally nears, the needle is about to snap right off the buzz-o-meter.
 Apes Hill Barbados members and guests were treated to an exclusive opening event back in November, and those who were lucky enough to play the course labeled it an “exceptional golf experience.”

-when he got to work back in 2019.
+No stranger to the natural beauty of Barbados, Kirby had no shortage of marvels to work with when he got to work back in 2019.
 Apes Hill sits 1,000 feet above sea level and is set within 475 acres of unmistakable Barbadian natural beauty, so the hardest part, we presume, would be conceiving something as versatile as it is breathtaking.

 “When I saw Apes Hill for the first time, I noted that the hills and vistas were superb—you can see both the Caribbean Sea and Atlantic Ocean in many places,” Kirby said of this endeavor.
 “I knew that if I could get the holes to play with the vistas in the right position, players would more deeply enjoy the course while taking in the astounding views.”